charlesodo/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 New York City data containing the neighborhoods and boroughs, latitudes, and longitudes will be obtained from the data source: https://cocl.us/new_york_dataset

-All data related to locations and quality of Italian restaurants will be obtained via the FourSquare API utilized via the Request library in Python.
+All data related to locations and quality of Japanese restaurants will be obtained via the FourSquare API utilized via the Request library in Python.

 # Methodology
 • Data will be collected from https://cocl.us/new_york_dataset and cleaned and processed into a dataframe.